NobilityDeviant/Wcofun.com_Downloader/README.md

 You can now choose the browser you want to use with selenium.
 Be sure to select it before downloading anything.
 You must have the chosen browser installed.
-You can adjust your settings by going to Settings > Open Settings in the menu bar.
+You can adjust your settings by going to Settings > Open Settings in the menu bar or use the command CTRL + S.

 # Series Details